stackitcloud/terraform-provider-stackit/docs/resources/modelserving_token.md

 ### Required

-- `name` (String) Name of the model serving auth token.
+- `name` (String) Name of the AI model serving auth token.
-- `project_id` (String) STACKIT project ID to which the model serving auth token is associated.
+- `project_id` (String) STACKIT project ID to which the AI model serving auth token is associated.

 ### Optional

-- `description` (String) The description of the model serving auth token.
+- `description` (String) The description of the AI model serving auth token.
-- `region` (String) Region to which the model serving auth token is associated.
+- `region` (String) Region to which the AI model serving auth token is associated.
 If not defined, the provider region is used
 - `rotate_when_changed` (Map of String) A map of arbitrary key/value pairs that will force recreation of the token when they change, enabling token rotation based on external conditions such as a rotating timestamp.
 Changing this forces a new resource to be created.
-- `ttl_duration` (String) The TTL duration of the model serving auth token.
+- `ttl_duration` (String) The TTL duration of the AI model serving auth token.
 E.g. 5h30m40s,5h,5h30m,30m,30s

 ### Read-Only

 - `id` (String) Terraform's internal data source.
 ID.
 It is structured as "`project_id`,`region`,`token_id`".
-- `state` (String) State of the model serving auth token.
+- `state` (String) State of the AI model serving auth token.
-- `token` (String, Sensitive) Content of the model serving auth token.
+- `token` (String, Sensitive) Content of the AI model serving auth token.
-- `token_id` (String) The model serving auth token ID.
+- `token_id` (String) The AI model serving auth token ID.
-- `valid_until` (String) The time until the model serving auth token is valid.
+- `valid_until` (String) The time until the AI model serving auth token is valid.